AdKats/AdKats/README.md

 <h3>B21.
 Ping Enforcer Settings:</h3>
 <ul>
     <li><b>'Ping Enforcer Enable'</b> - Whether to enable the Ping Enforcer.</li>
+    <li><b>'Current Pint Limit (Display)'</b> - The current ping limit based on all the settings below, showing the
+        formula for how it was calculated.</li>
     <li><b>'Ping Moving Average Duration sec'</b> - The amount of time that should be used to average the player pings.
         Default is a 3 minute window.</li>
     <li><b>'Ping Kick Low Population Trigger ms'</b> - The minimum ping that will trigger a kick in low population.</li>
+    <li><b>'Ping Kick Low Population Time Modifier'</b> - 24 lines, one for each hour of the day.
+Positive numbers will
+        add to the current ping limit at this population level, negative numbers will take away from it.</li>
     <li><b>'Ping Kick Medium Population Trigger ms'</b> - The minimum ping that will trigger a kick in medium population.</li>
+    <li><b>'Ping Kick Medium Population Time Modifier'</b> - 24 lines, one for each hour of the day.
+Positive numbers will
+        add to the current ping limit at this population level, negative numbers will take away from it.</li>
     <li><b>'Ping Kick High Population Trigger ms'</b> - The minimum ping that will trigger a kick in high population.</li>
+    <li><b>'Ping Kick High Population Time Modifier'</b> - 24 lines, one for each hour of the day.
+Positive numbers will
+        add to the current ping limit at this population level, negative numbers will take away from it.</li>
     <li><b>'Ping Kick Full Population Trigger ms'</b> - The minimum ping that will trigger a kick in full population.</li>
+    <li><b>'Ping Kick Full Population Time Modifier'</b> - 24 lines, one for each hour of the day.
+Positive numbers will
+        add to the current ping limit at this population level, negative numbers will take away from it.</li>
     <li><b>'Ping Kick Minimum Players'</b> - The minimum number of players that must be in the server before ping kicks
         will happen.</li>
     <li><b>'Kick Missing Pings'</b> - Whether to kick players for having missing ping.</li>